kinderhead/Amethyst/Datapack.Net/README.md

 ## Usage

-This is basic datapack creation and building.
+This is basic data pack creation and building.
 Scroll down for the more interesting stuff.

-Creating a datapack:
+Creating a data pack:
 ```cs
 var pack = new DP("The best description", "out.zip");
 ```